python-discord/workers/github-filter/README.md

 ## Deployment

-Install local dependencies with `yarn`.
+Install local dependencies with `npm install`.

 Login to wrangler with `npx wrangler login`

-After you've authorised, you can make modifications to the worker and run `npx wrangler deploy` to deploy.
+After you've authorised, you can make modifications to the worker and run `npm run deploy` to deploy.

 ### Environment Variables